-Recall that equation \eqref{intro:liouville} appears when looking for metrics in the conformal equivalence class of $\hat{g} $ with prescribed Ricci scalar curvature $-8\pi^2\Lambda$ and has for instance the following explicit form on the unit disk $\U$ (equipped with the flat metric, i.e. take $\hat{g}$ equal to the Euclidean metric)
+Equation \eqref{intro:liouville} appears when looking for metrics in the conformal equivalence class of $\hat{g} $ with prescribed Ricci scalar curvature $-8\pi^2\Lambda$ (see \cite{troyanov} for instance).
+Its solution has the following explicit form on the unit disk $\U$ (equipped with the flat metric, i.e. take $\hat{g}$ equal to the Euclidean metric)

 with $\alpha \in ]0,1[$ when imposing Dirichlet boundary condition on $\partial \U$.
 The quantity $-8\pi^2\Lambda$ describes the expected curvature of the random metric $e^{\gamma \varphi} \hat{g} $ (see Figure \ref{bob}) for small $\gamma$.
-The fact that this quantity is negative reflects the hyperbolic nature of the geometry of space.
+The fact that this quantity is negative reflects the hyperbolicity of the geometry of the space.

 We also characterize the leading order fluctuations around this hyperbolic geometry.
-They are Gaussian and massive in the sense that the rescaled field $ \varphi-\gamma^{-1}U$ converges towards a massive free field in the metric $e^{U(x)}\hat{g}$.
+They are Gaussian and massive in the sense that the rescaled field $ \varphi-\gamma^{-1}U$ converges towards a massive Gaussian free field in the metric $e^{U(x)}\hat{g}$.
 The mass of this free field is $8\pi^2\Lambda$ and thus exactly corresponds to minus the curvature: the more curved the space is, the more massive the Gaussian fluctuations are.

 Then we investigate the possible deviations away from this hyperbolic geometry: we prove that the Liouville field satisfies a large deviation principle with an explicit good rate function, the Liouville action given by \eqref{actiondefolieetbut}.
-This rate function is non trivial, admits a unique minimum on the solution to the Liouville equation with curvature $8\pi^2\Lambda$.
-The proof is based on computing the exact asymptotic expansion of expression \eqref{laplace} when $G$ is the exponential of a linear function of $\varphi$: in fact, this exact expression (see \eqref{exactequivalent} below when $G=1$) is the main result of this paper as all the other results stem from this equivalent.
-In a way, this shows that this hyperbolic description of the geometry of the space is rather sharp as it shows that drifting away from the Liouville equation arises only with exponentially small probability.
+This rate function is non trivial, admits a unique minimum at the solution to the Liouville equation with curvature $8\pi^2\Lambda$.
+At first sight and in view of the literature on the discrete GFF, one could naively infer that this result is not surprising.
+However, the renormalization procedure in the definition of the interaction term in \eqref{laplace} involves hidden divergences, which make our statement a priori not necessarily natural.
+The proof is based on computing the exact asymptotic expansion of \eqref{laplace} when $G$ is the exponential of a linear function of $\varphi$: in fact, this exact expression (see \eqref{exactequivalent} below when $G=1$) is the main result of this paper as all the other results stem from this asymptotic equivalent.